Section 05 / 10

 Status and Timeline

-Rationale for Addressing Gaps in the Investment Sukuk standard
+Rationale for Addressing Gaps in Current Practice

 1. Substantiality of Asset Ownership

-the Sukuk standard emphasizes that Sukuk certificateholders must have genuine, substantive ownership of underlying assets, not merely a shadow claim on issuer cash flows.
-This means: (a) Assets must be real and identifiable, not abstract. (b) The issuer cannot simply "pledge" assets as collateral while retaining all benefits. (c) Certificateholders' claims on assets must be senior to issuer's general creditors in case of insolvency.
+The newer framework emphasizes that Sukuk certificateholders must have genuine, substantive ownership of underlying assets, not merely a shadow claim on issuer cash flows.
+This means:

 2. Restrictions on Credit Enhancement